 I have been working on a big project for many months called Tea Share and in the process, I switched to SvelteKit from Next.js.

-React and Svelte are both awesome frameworks for making a highly interactive blazingly fast UI.
-But the RSC (React Server Component) paradigm shift made my really paranoid to serve JavaScript to users because React itself is 51kb! + The Next.js addition for client-side routing and route-prefetching with many other features increase it by another 21kb.
+The main reason for this paranoia is RSC’s (React Server Component’s) complete paradigm shift.
+It made me avoid serving JavaScript to users because React itself is 51kb!
+And the Next.js addition for client-side routing and route-prefetching with many other features increased it by another 21kb.

-Eventually, I couldn’t handle the app with being so paranoid on JavaScript.
-So then, I switched to SvelteKit.
+Eventually, I couldn’t handle the app being so paranoid on JavaScript.
+So, I switched to SvelteKit.
 I couldn’t believe how low the bundle size was after I used it!
-The app with Next.js at barely user friendly state (Almost everything server-side) was 109kb (GZipped) but the app built with SvelteKit that now focuses on UX as well as performance, even though it was now full hydration && many features were now also client-side, the apps bundle size was ONLY 48kb (GZipped)
+The app with Next.js at a barely user friendly state (Almost everything was server-side) outputted an app with a bundle size of 109kb GZipped.
+But the app built with SvelteKit that now focuses on User Experience as well as performance, despite having full hydration and many features on the client-side, had its bundle size come down to ONLY 48kb GZipped.

 This is one of the main reasons I really like SvelteKit.
-It puts a lot of effort in helping use non-JS needed features like <form> and then adding easy APIs to progressively enhance it with client-side JavaScript to improve the UX.
+It puts a lot of effort in encouraging the use of features that do not require JavaScript like

 <html lang="en">